Mayfly277/mayfly277.github.io/_posts/2022-07-03-GOADv2-pwning_part1.md

 ## Enumerate Network

-We will starting the reconnaissance of the Game Of Active Directory environement by searching all the avaialbles ip.
+We will starting the reconnaissance of the Game Of Active Directory environment by searching all the availables IPs.

 ### First recon with cme

-The first thing i personaly do before launching an nmap is to scan for netbios results.
+The first thing i personally do before launching an nmap is to scan for netbios results.
-For this i launch crackmapexec (cme) on the ip range to kickly get netbios answers by windows computers.
+For this i launch crackmapexec (cme) on the IP range to quickly get netbios answers by windows computers.
 This is a very kick way to get all the windows machine IP, names and domains.

 ```bash